 In TCM, we see that each of the organ energy systems, if out of balance, can create its own particular type of stress, and will require a specific approach in terms of acupoints used, as well as dietary, exercise and lifestyle recommendations.

-So, for example, a client with weak Kidney energy is more likely to present as feeling overwhelmed when encouraged to unpack the term stressed, and what it feels like for them.
+For example, a client with weak Kidney energy is more likely to present as feeling overwhelmed when encouraged to unpack the term stressed, and what it feels like for them.
 On the other hand, a client with a liver energy imbalance would experience stress more as a state of frustration and endless irritations.
 Each of these scenarios would require very different approaches in order to help alleviate the stress and restore balance.

-This helps to shift their immediate difficulties on all levels ~ emotional, physical and spiritual, allowing them to simply be with what is, as it is.
+This helps to shift their immediate difficulties on all levels.
+Emotional, physical and spiritual, allowing them to simply be with what is, as it is.
 This in turn creates inner calm and space for something new and creative to emerge.

 For more information about Traditional Chinese Medicine, please contact Michelle Esberg